cloudflare/cloudflare-docs/content/cloudflare-one/identity/devices/warp-client-checks/os-version.md

 ### On ChromeOS

-On ChromeOS Zero Trust WARP services is served via our Android client which technically runs inside an Android VM on ChromeOS.
-WARP for Android version 6.16 and below repor the Android VM version as Android OS version.
-Starting with client 6.17 we introduced a distinct ChromeOS OS Version posture check and the Android client now only returns the actual Chrome OS version.
+On Chromebooks, the WARP client runs as an Android application inside an Android VM.
+For the OS version check, WARP version 6.16 and below reports the Android VM version and not the ChromeOS version.
+Version 6.17 and above returns the actual ChromeOS version.

+To determine the ChromeOS version on your device, select the time and go to **Settings** > **About ChromeOS**.